korczis/app_store/apps/ads_integrator_brick/README.md

 ## Global integration settings

+This options are applied right after the configuration change

  * **instance_id** - the ID of the ADS instance
  * **username** - the username of user which have access to given ADS instance
  * **password** - the password of user which have access to given ADS instance